EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 Create, set, and retrieve variable values.

 ### Custom Events
-Design, listen to, and trigger custom events to customize the behavior of your system.
+Design, listen to, and trigger custom events to customize system behavior.

 ## Key Concepts

-**Nodes** - Nodes are the basic building blocks used to create and define the logic or processes of a program.
-Think of them as specific actions or elements in a program that are visually connected to represent the program's flow or functionality.
+**Nodes** - Basic building blocks defining program logic or processes.
+Represent actions or elements connected visually.

-**Connections** - Connections are the lines or arrows that link nodes together, defining how data or control moves within a program.
-They establish a structured and logical sequence of operations, showing how information flows from one node to another.
+**Connections** - Lines linking nodes, defining data or control flow.
+Establish logical sequences.

-**Flow** - Flow refers to the order in which instructions or operations are carried out within a program.
-It represents the path that data or program execution follows, starting from an event in the scene.
+**Flow** - Order of instructions or operations within a program.
+Represents data or program execution path.

-**Events** - Events are incidents or situations that occur during program execution.
-These can include user interactions, system notifications, or sensor inputs.
+**Events** - Incidents or situations during program execution, e.g., user interactions.

-**Set and Get Scene Properties** - These are nodes that allow you to store and retrieve information within the program.
-Setter nodes store a variable in the program, and getter nodes retrieve that variable later on.
-They also enable users to access and modify component and state properties.
+**Set and Get Scene Properties** - Store and retrieve information within the program.

-**Registering Nodes** - To use a particular node, it must be registered under a profile and added to a node registry.
-This provides security by controlling which nodes can be used during runtime.
-Nodes can be added or removed as needed.
+**Registering Nodes** - Add nodes to a registry for runtime control.

-**Value Types** - Each program has its own abstract data type supporting general data types, custom data types, and custom objects.
+**Value Types** - Abstract data type supporting general, custom data types, and objects.

-**Value Type Converters** - These nodes allow users to freely convert between different data types and transform node outputs to fit the inputs of other nodes.
+**Value Type Converters** - Convert between different data types.

 ## Engine Nodes

 ### Entity

-A collection of nodes which deal with entities in the engine

 #### Get Entity in Scene Node

 **Node Type:** Query
 **Name:** Get Entity in Scene
-**Description:** This node allows you to retrieve an entity that exists within the current scene.
+**Description:** Retrieve an entity in the current scene.
 **Input Sockets:**
 - Entity: *Select an entity from the scene.*
 **Output Sockets:**
 - Entity: *Outputs the selected entity.*
-**Usage:** Use this node to obtain an entity from the scene and pass it as output for further operations.
+**Usage:** Obtain an entity from the scene for further operations.

+---

 #### Get Local Client Entity Node

 **Node Type:** Query
 **Name:** Get Local Client Entity
-**Description:** This node retrieves the local client entity within the engine.
+**Description:** Retrieve the local client entity within the engine.
 **Input Sockets:** None
 **Output Sockets:**
 - Entity: *Outputs the local client entity.*
-**Usage:** Use this node when you need to access and work with the local client entity in your script.
+**Usage:** Access and work with the local client entity.

+---

 #### Get Camera Entity Node

 **Node Type:** Query
 **Name:** Get Camera Entity
-**Description:** This node allows you to obtain the camera entity in the engine.
+**Description:** Obtain the camera entity in the engine.
 **Input Sockets:** None
 **Output Sockets:**
 - Entity: *Outputs the camera entity.*
-**Usage:** Utilize this node to access the camera entity, which can be useful for camera-related operations.
+**Usage:** Access the camera entity for camera-related operations.

+---

 #### Get Entity Transform Node

 **Node Type:** Query
 **Name:** Get Entity Transform
-**Description:** This node retrieves the transformation (position, rotation, scale, and matrix) of a specified entity.
+**Description:** Retrieve the transformation (position, rotation, scale, matrix) of a specified entity.
 **Input Sockets:**
-- Entity: *Select the entity whose transform you want to retrieve.*
+- Entity: *Select the entity for transformation.*
 **Output Sockets:**
 - Position: *Outputs the position of the entity.*
 - Rotation: *Outputs the rotation of the entity.*
 - Scale: *Outputs the scale of the entity.*
 - Matrix: *Outputs the transformation matrix of the entity.*
-**Usage:** Use this node to obtain the transformation details of an entity in the scene.
+**Usage:** Obtain the transformation details of an entity in the scene.

+---

 #### Add Entity Node

 **Node Type:** Action
 **Name:** Add Entity
-**Description:** This node adds a new entity to the scene, optionally specifying a parent entity and a component.
+**Description:** Add a new entity to the scene, with optional parent entity and component.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Parent Entity: *Choose the parent entity for the new entity.*
 - Component: *Select a component to attach to the new entity.*
 - Entity Name: *Provide a name for the new entity (optional).*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Entity: *Outputs the newly created entity.*
-**Usage:** Use this node to dynamically add entities to the scene during script execution.
+**Usage:** Dynamically add entities to the scene during script execution.

+---

 #### Delete Entity Node

 **Node Type:** Action
 **Name:** Delete Entity
-**Description:** This node deletes a specified entity from the scene.
+**Description:** Delete a specified entity from the scene.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Entity: *Select the entity to delete.*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-**Usage:** Utilize this node to remove entities from the scene when they are no longer needed.
+**Usage:** Remove entities from the scene when no longer needed.

+---

 #### Set Entity Transform Node

 **Node Type:** Action
 **Name:** Set Entity Transform
-**Description:** This node allows you to set the transformation (position, rotation, and scale) of a specified entity.
+**Description:** Set the transformation (position, rotation, scale) of a specified entity.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Entity: *Select the entity to transform.*
 - Position: *Set the new position for the entity.*
 - Rotation: *Set the new rotation for the entity.*
 - Scale: *Set the new scale for the entity.*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-**Usage:** Use this node to modify the transformation of an entity in the scene.
-For the local client entity, it tries to teleport to the specified transform; if the final destination is invalid, the operation fails.
+**Usage:** Modify the transformation of an entity in the scene.

+---

 #### Get UUID Node

 **Node Type:** Function
 **Name:** Get UUID
-**Description:** This node retrieves the UUID (Universally Unique Identifier) of a specified entity.
+**Description:** Retrieve the UUID (Universally Unique Identifier) of a specified entity.
 **Input Sockets:**
-- Entity: *Select the entity whose UUID you want to retrieve.*
+- Entity: *Select the entity for UUID retrieval.*
 **Output Sockets:**
 - UUID: *Outputs the UUID of the selected entity as a string.*
-**Usage:** Use this node to obtain the UUID of an entity for various purposes.
+**Usage:** Obtain the UUID of an entity for various purposes.

 ### Component